 Temenos Tops Software Industry in S&P Global Sustainability Yearbook 2023

-Temenos awarded Gold Class Distinction with Top 1% S&P Global ESG Score

-/EIN News/ -- GENEVA, Switzerland, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Temenos (SIX: TEMN) has been awarded Gold Class distinction in the S&P Global Sustainability Yearbook for 2023 with the highest score (80/100) for the Software industry.
+GENEVA, Switzerland, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- Temenos TEMN has been awarded Gold Class distinction in the S&P Global Sustainability Yearbook for 2023 with the highest score (80/100) for the Software industry.

 The Yearbook is based on the S&P 2022 Global Corporate Sustainability Assessment (CSA) of 7,822 of the world's largest companies using an extensive set of criteria that includes climate strategy and operational eco-efficiency, talent attraction and retention and corporate governance.